crisnapatel/HPCIITD/DontBlockMeHPC/README.md

 5. If a CPU-intensive job is fired on any of the login[01-04] nodes running for more than defined time (sec) with CPU usage exceeding as defined (in %), the process will be killed, and the user will be notified on the active terminal.
 6. You can control the maximum allowed CPU usage (in %) and time (in sec) before a job should be killed.
 For that, adjust the 'duration' and 'threshold' vars in the .DontBlockMeHPC.sh file.
 It is advised to keep 'duration'<60 and 'threshold'<50%.
 7. This script does not prvent you from being blocked if you submit a job on the login nodes using gatways.
 For instance, you can submit Materials Studio (MS) jobs to the login nodes (if your pbs.cfg has--> params=  -l place=free -l select={int(%n%/%t%+0.99)}:ncpus=%t%) and get your HPC account blocked.
 For the case of MS your pbs.cfg file should contain "params = -l select={int(%n%/24+0.99)}:ncpus=%n%:mpiprocs=%n%:centos=skylake -P project_id -l software=MS -l walltime=01:00:00" or something similar.
-8. I have tried it with many cases that I could imagine and it works fine.
+8. We have tried it with many cases that we could imagine and it works fine.
 If you find any problem, please report it.
-I must declare that the usage of this protocol should be at the users' discretion and risk.
+We must declare that the usage of this protocol should be at the users' discretion and risk.